ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

 image: /img/beyond-pebbles-face-kingsdown.jpg
 metaImage: /img/beyond-pebbles-face-kingsdown.jpg
 alt: "111"
-poem: |
+poem: |-

-  A mischievousness comes into play that starts as the tide ebbs away leaving traps on the sandy ground
+  A mischievousness comes into play
+             that starts as the tide ebbs away leaving traps on the sandy ground

-  “To the bay, you could be bound"
+            “to the bay you could be bound’ whorls of sand grains swirling

-  Whorls of sand grains swirling captured as a cauldron churning
+             captured as a cauldron churning

-  “Careful of the charms they cast”
+  “careful of the charms they cast”

-  Don’t disturb them as you pass or your feet could be held fast.
+             don’t disturb them as you pass or your feet could be held fast.

+  When the water runs dry
+             and the cauldrons still
+  Left behind
+             are images to chill
+  Imprints of monsters
+             unleashed to fright
+  Keep safe dear friends
+             on this Halloween night.
 alignPoemLeft: false
 address: |-
   Cauldrons of the Bay